 Financial assets and financial liabilities are measured initially at fair value adjusted by transactions costs.

-Financial assets and financial liabilities are measured subsequently as described below:
+Financial assets and financial liabilities are measured subsequently as described in the next page.

 Classification and subsequent measurement of financial assets

 For the purpose of subsequent measurement, financial assets are classified and measured at amortised cost if both of the following conditions are met: